 The Medical University of South Carolina has an Office of Financial Aid Services

-If you are an undergraduate or graduate student, please contact the appropriate liaison at 843-792-2536:
+If you are an undergraduate or graduate student, please contact the liaison, Michele Curry, at 843-792-2536.

 The College of Nursing has a scholarship program.
 To be eligible, admitted students must have a completed FAFSA on file with the Office of Financial Aid.
 Students are selected for scholarships based on financial need, academic performance, and scholarship criteria.
 Please contact: Mardi Long email@example.com